NeatCapitalOrg/cat-astrophe/README.md

 Create an app that will allow the user to browse through awesome cat pictures.
 People love pictures of cats, so this app will satisfy their desire to mindlessly waste the day away viewing cat pics.
 Think of it as a Facebook feed, but filled 100% with cats.

-This is obviously a silly application, but it hits major areas that are required for modern web application development: project architecture, dependency management, sessions, state management, design, UX, APIs and time management.
+This is obviously a silly application, but it hits major areas that are required for modern web application development: project setup & architecture, dependency management, sessions, state management, design, UX, APIs and time management.

 ## HOW TO GET STARTED